section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 Agora provides the building blocks for a wide range of real-time engagement possibilities.
 Agora is a paid service, but don't worry.
 The first 10,000 minutes for every month are free.
 You could check their pricing [here](https://www.agora.io/en/pricing/).

-Using Agora, we can develop a wide variety of applications that require real-time engagement.
-Some of the examples are Audio/Video calls, Interactive Livestreaming (Audio/ Video), Interactive Gaming, Real-Time Messaging (which is in BETA at the time of writing this article).
+Using Agora, we can develop a variety of applications that need real-time engagement.
+Some of the examples are,

+- Audio/Video calls
+- Interactive Livestreaming (Audio/ Video)
+- Interactive Gaming
+- Real-Time Messaging (which is in BETA at the time of writing this article)

 In this article, we will be focusing on how to build a Video Conference App using the services provided by Agora.